kkrawiec/swim/README.md

 ## Credits

 Much of the inspiration for this library comes from chatting with Jerry Swan, whom I'm deeply indebted for his advice and encouragement.
+The feedback from my student Iwo Błądek was also very helpful.

 ## How to cite